How to use Google Analytics in your Application

 Edit your project, and select the Services tab.

-Locate the Google App Analytics section, and set Enable Analytics to Yes.
+Locate the Google App Analytics section, and check the box labelled Enable Analytics.

 Enter your property ID into the App Analytics Code field.

 Click the Save Changes button so that your changes are applied to the project.

 Now that you have the Analytics settings enabled, the final step is to build this version of your application and distribute it to your users (e.g. by publishing it on Google Play).

 Note that it can take some time for results to begin showing up in Google Analytics, especially for a new Analytics account.

 As your app is used, Google Analytics will track a wide variety of anonymous usage statistics, such as the number of visits to each activity within your application, and the average amount of time your users spent there.
 Your Google Analytics reports will show each activity using the title you selected for it in your project.

 Note: in Google Analytics the activities are referred to as "Screens."